qarnot/qarnot-render-deadline/README.md

 ######## CONFIGURATION #########################################################
 ```

+Please note that `qarnot_render_deadline.py` is only read at startup so **you need to relaunch Deadline Monitor after modifying the configuration**.

 The configuration is done manually in `qdeadline.py` for now but all those options will eventually be exposed in the Deadline Monitor UI.